Dr. Richard Weinblatt

 Weinblatt's Tips column: "10 tips for officers engaged in off-duty incidents"

-In the wake of the Salt Lake City mall shooting incident involving an off-
+In the wake of the Salt Lake City mall shooting incident involving an off-duty

-duty Ogden City Police officer, I spoke with one of our police academy
+Ogden City Police officer, I spoke with one of our police academy recruit

 shirts” were eager to embark on their law enforcement careers and make a